phonofidelic/JukeBox/README.md

 # What this is:
-An app for uploading/streaming audio files.
+A web-app for uploading and streaming audio files.

 readme comming soon...